 KU on Wheels

 KU on Wheels is the bus system run by the university.
 Bus stops include the residence halls, the KU campus, downtown Lawrence and other destinations.
-These buses are free to ride with a student ID.
-These bus lines do not operate during Summer Semester or during KU breaks.
+These buses are free to everyone.
+These bus lines do not operate on weekends, during Summer Semester or during KU breaks.

 Lawrence Transit System (“The T”)

 You can also use the Lawrence city bus system.
 The bus is free to ride with a KU ID.
 The “T” runs all over town with numerous routes, some routes also include on-campus stops.
 Please note that buses do not run on Sundays or holidays.
 For more information and schedules, pick up a “transit guide”, available on any bus, or visit http://lawrencetransit.org/.
 You can also download the “MV Transit Where’s My Bus?” app from iTunes or the Google Play store.
 See http://lawrencetransit.org/mobile-tools for more information.